judovana/FlashBalknaTestPlugin/README.md

 Each exercise in this execise-set will have default time 10 seconds, pause between trainings 15 and 10 iterations (with rest before another exercises 60s) unless it owerrides it.

-Each exercise the looks like scripplet below. (individual image and description  elements are only obligatory)
+Each exercise the looks like scripplet below. ( images and descriptions  elements are only obligatory)
         <exercise>
             <id>a01</id> <! unique id among all exercises -->
             <names>